nedmsmith/draft-cds-rats-intel-corim-profile/draft-cds-rats-intel-corim-profile.md

 The `$tee-miscselect-type` is a 4 byte value and mask.

-The `$tee-miscselect-type` is a singleton `mask-type` value when used as Endorsement or Evidence and a `tagged-mask-expression` when used a Reference Value.
+The `$tee-miscselect-type` is a singleton `mask-type` value when used as Endorsement or Evidence and a `tagged-masked-raw-value` when used a Reference Value.

 ~~~ cddl
 {::include cddl/tee-miscselect-type.cddl}